-Foreign nationals who plan to work in Norway may need to apply for a residence and work permit.
-Generally, non-EU/EEA/Swiss nationals need to apply for a permit to reside and work in Norway.
-Working in Norway illegally may result in reactions such as expulsion, prohibition from future entry, and registration in the Schengen Information System.
+Foreign nationals intending to work in Norway may need to apply for a residence and work permit.
+Typically, non-EU/EEA/Swiss nationals must secure a permit to reside and work legally in Norway.
+Engaging in unauthorized work in Norway can lead to consequences such as expulsion, future entry prohibition, and registration in the Schengen Information System.
+How to do this?
+Read further to learn more.

 Residence permit for skilled workers

-A residence permit for skilled workers is a type of permit that gives access to staying and working in Norway.
-The application for this type of permit must be filed with The Norwegian Directorate of Immigration.
-Workers who need this permit should note that entering and/or working in Norway may be illegal before the permit has been granted.
+A residence permit for skilled workers allows individuals to stay and work in Norway.
+Applications for this permit must be submitted to The Norwegian Directorate of Immigration.
+It is crucial for applicants to be aware that entering and/or working in Norway without this permit may be considered illegal until the permit is granted.

 The processing times for this resident permit may vary, so we recommend applying for the residence permit early.